 Quercus parvula is great for a bird garden.

-Quercus parvula's foliage color is green and type is evergreen.
+Foliage of Quercus parvula has color green and is evergreen.

 Communities for Quercus parvula:Chaparral and Closed-cone Pine Forest.